MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/restore-deleted-flow.md

 To restore the deleted flow through a Power Platform environment backup, follow the steps below:

 1. Create a new Power Platform environment.
-1. Restore a backup of the deleted flow’s existing environment to the new target environment.
+1. Restore a backup of the deleted flow’s environment to the new target environment.
 Learn how to [restore environments](https://learn.microsoft.com/en-us/power-platform/admin/backup-restore-environments).
 1. In the new environment, create a new solution and add the desktop flow.
 1. Export the solution locally.
 1. Go back to the initial pre-existing environment with the missing flow and import the solution.